 It can cost a great deal of money to die—at least if you're reasonably wealthy.
-Estates valued at more than the federal exemption of $5.49 million can expect to pay up to 40 percent in estate taxes at the federal level as of November 2017, although Congress is debating whether to eliminate this tax.
+Estates valued at more than the federal exemption of $11.7 million can expect to pay up to 40% in estate taxes at the federal level as of January 2021, although Congress continues debating whether to eliminate this tax.

-Fourteen states and the District of Columbia also impose estate taxes of their own as of 2017.
+Twelve states and the District of Columbia also impose estate taxes of their own as of 2021.
 Here's a summary of these state taxes and the changes that have taken effect in recent years.

 Rhode Island and Connecticut